GoLearnToCode/kiei924-chi-w16/workbook/atom.md

 A full list of keyboard shortcuts can be found in the `Settings > Keybindings view`, but here are the ones I use in class the most:

 * `Cmd-Shift-P` activates the Command Palette, which lists every possible command Atom understands, and is a superset of the menu system.
-This is a great way to open a file or issue a command.
-It has "fuzzy" logic and will intelligently adapt as you type.
+It uses "fuzzy" logic and will intelligently adapt as you type.
 * `Shift` plus `up`/`down`/`left`/`right` selects text as you move the cursor.
 Stop using your mouse.
 Try all four directions until you get a sense of how it works.
 * `Cmd-Z` for Undo.
 I use it all the time.
 * `Cmd-Shift-D` for Duplicate.
 Duplicates the line you're currently on.
 Awesome.